Whatsapp +642902026334

 Accommodation: Neydo Monastery.

-Day 10 Explore Pharping and Patan
+Day 11 Explore Pharping and Bhaktapur

 Meals: Breakfast

-Accommodation: Hotel Shanker or Hotel Manaslu
+Accommodation: Hotel Manaslu

 Meals: Breakfast.